kgisl/pythonFDP/notes/selectSortLectureGuide.md

 ## Selection Sort Description

--   In  `selectsort`, the position of the update is pre-determined, starting from the beginning of the list.
+-   In  `selectionsort`, the position of the update is pre-determined, starting from the beginning of the list.
 We then go  **select**  the minimum value among the unsorted elements of the list, and swap it with the element in the pre-determined location.

 ## Pseudo Code